Windower/docs/_pages/commands-alias.md

 ```
 Lists all currently-defined aliases.

-This command may fail if you have more than 40 aliases.
+**Warning:** This command may fail if you have more than 40 aliases.
 {: .notice--danger}